nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <strong>Option 2 (with encryption):</strong>
 Move the encrypted file from the application's data folder in your current device to the application's data folder in your new device.
-After starting the application, enter the password that was used to encrypt the data file when prompted.
+Start the application and then enter the same password when prompted.
 </div>
 </div>